loader image

 Is the use of fish oil as medical treatment (to treat bloat) prohibited?
 Are fish-based animal health tonics prohibited?
 (22.3)

-Fish oil and fish-based health products are allowed as veterinary medicinal substances under 6.6.10 c.
-(32.310)
+Fish oil and fish-based health products are permitted as prescribed veterinary medicinal substances and subject to the restrictions outlined in Clause 6.6.10 of CAN/CGSB-32.310.

 Vitamin B #